Your child can start in September and will be placed in the appropriate program based on age, see below.

 The Summer Program is from July-August

-Parented Program If your child is 2 and is not eligible for the unparented Prep Program.
+Discovery Program (Parented) If your child is 2 and is not eligible for the unparented Prep Program.

 Prep Program If your child turns 3 by December 31st of the Program Year

 Scholars/Kinder Program If your child turns 4 by December 31st of the Program Year

 Afterschool Learning Program (coming soon) If your child is in Grades 1-3, they would be eligible for our Afterschool Learning Program that enhances Math and Literacy Skills.